 It’s your wedding day and you have been getting ready for it ever since you first met.
 Everything is perfect; flowers, ceremony, photographer, table-setting, dress, tux and your families arrived safe, just the way you planned it!
 It is time to enter the reception hall for the first time as husband and wife with all your friends and family waiting in excited anticipation.
-You enter the room to cheers and glasses tapping and you see some guy standing behind the DJ equipment wearing a t-shirt and jeans that you have never met before pronouncing your name incorrectly.
+You enter the room to cheers and glasses tapping and you see some disc jockey standing behind the wedding DJ equipment wearing a t-shirt and jeans that you have never met before pronouncing your name incorrectly.
 Who is this guy and what is he doing at our wedding?
-Where is the DJ we booked?
+Where is the wedding DJ we booked?

 Hint #1: When signing the contract with your DJ, make certain it clearly states which DJ will be the one providing services at your wedding.
 Do not let them choose for you, unless you get to make the final decision.
 They can pick one out for you but make sure you are comfortable with the one they choose.
 It is your wedding and you get to choose.
 Chances are that a good professional agency will pick out the right DJ for you but it is still in your best interest to have the final say.